NiTrO0FuN/jailban/README.md

 # Jailban

-Garry's mod addon allowing you to keep ban players on your server
+Garry's mod addon allowing you to keep banned players on your server